stonegray/ssht/src/README.md

 `./discovery` Files related to the discovery plugin loader and the discovery plugin prototype.

+`./search` Files related to the search engine, including the workers and threading stuff

 `./ui` Files related to the user interface

 `./util` Miscellaneous helper functions